DanialArab/SQL/README.md

     Connection to the database was successful!

-    # calling this function makes life easy and just need to pass the name of the database I want to make a query on
-    # It serves like USE keyword in SQL
+    # calling this function makes life easy and just need to pass the name of the database I want to make a query on.
+It serves like USE keyword in SQL.

-    def connector (database, password=password, host='localhost',
+    def connector (database, password=password, host='localhost', user='root', charset='utf8mb4',):
-                   user='root', charset='utf8mb4',):

         conn = pymysql.connect(
                             host=host,
                             user=user,